Call Me by Your Name (film): Release

 Call Me by Your Name opened in limited release in the United Kingdom on October 27, 2017, and the United States on November 24, 2017.
 It expanded from four to thirty locations in the U.S. on December 15, 2017, then to 114 theaters on December 22.
 It screened in 174 theaters in January 2018, before going into wide release in 815 theaters a few days before the Oscar nomination announcement ceremony on January 19, 2018.
 On Oscars weekend, the film screened in 914 theaters, its widest release in the U.S.

-Warner Bros.
-Pictures released the film theatrically in Italy on January 25, 2018, though home media distribution in Italy is handled through Sony Pictures Home Entertainment as well.
+Sony released the film through its output partner Warner Bros.
+Pictures in Italy on January 25, 2018.
 Special screenings and a public meet-and-greet with Guadagnino, Hammer and Chalamet took place in Crema between January 27 and 30.
 The film opened in Brazil on January 18 and in France on February 28.
 In March 2018, a distributor in Tunisia reported that the Ministry of Culture had banned the film as an "attack on liberties" because of its subject matter.
 In Ireland, it became the longest-running film shown at the Light House Cinema in early June 2018, after a 30-week run.
 In the Philippines, the film was screened accompanied by a live performance of its soundtrack by the Manila Symphony Orchestra on October 28.

-Walt Disney Studios Motion Pictures theatrically released the film in Taiwan on January 12, 2018, under the Buena Vista International label.